Jgilhuly/Slogo/DESIGN.md

 Front end: John, Kei
 * GUI
-* parser
+* Parser
-* view updater class
+* View updater class
 Secondary Responsibilities: Controller

 Back end: Catherine, Georgia
-* Command class modules classes
+* Command class & modules classes
 * TurtleModel class
 Secondary Responsibilities: Parser

 Generally, John and Kei will work on the GUI and the command parser, where as the back end would be Catherine and Georgia to connect the commands of the turtle to its visual counterpart.
+For Sprint 2, the idea is to have basic components for each front-end and back-end implemented, and implement, as a group, a simple Controller that will connect both parts together.
+We will then continue to implement more features with our sub-group members before reconvening.